shadracktaeli/Network-Image-View/README.md

 ProGuard
 --------
-Depending on your ProGuard (DexGuard) config and usage, you may need to include the following lines in your proguard.cfg (see the [Download and Setup docs page][25] for more details):
+Depending on your ProGuard (DexGuard) config and usage, you may need to include the following lines in your proguard.cfg:

 ```pro
 -keep public class * implements com.bumptech.glide.module.GlideModule